rpatterson/prunerr/README.rst

    - ``ci``:

-     The above plus GitLab CI/CD pipelines that run tests and linters as CI and publish releases from ``develop`` and ``main`` as CD.
+     The preceding plus GitLab CI/CD pipelines that run tests and linters as CI and publish releases from ``develop`` and ``main`` as CD.

-   Do not use the ``develop`` or ``main`` branches in your project as those branches are used to test the CI/CD automatic releases process and as such contain bumped versions, release notes, and other release artifacts that shouldn't be merged into real projects.
+   Don't use the ``develop`` or ``main`` branches in your project.
+Template developers use those branches to test the release process.
+They contain bumped versions, release notes, and other release artifacts that maintainers shouldn't merge into real projects.

 #.
 Merge into your project: